HL7/davinci-deqm/source/pages/_includes/measure-requirements-example.md

 **Scenario**

-Provider X requests data requirements for the MRP measure from Payer Z. Library resource containing the required resources for MRP attestation returned on successful evaluation.
+Provider X acting in the role of the Producer requests data requirements for the MRP measure from Payer Z which is acting in the role of Consumer.
+A Library resource containing the required resources for MRP attestation returned on successful evaluation.

 **Request using `GET`**